Senator Grassley’s bumbling behavior at the Kavanaugh hearing shows a need for term limits

 But while the country watches a group of older people ask un-delicate questions about trauma and sexual assault, it becomes abundantly clear that a political shakeup is necessary.
 Public dialog is progressing–making it possible for more women and marginalized people to tell their stories with even the slightest hope of being heard–but the people making the political decisions remain bygone and seemingly fastened.
 They are career politicians whose decisions may be swayed by the money funneling in, yet their cultural understanding is stuck in decades past.

-Currently, the U.S. Constitution requires no term limits for senators, which is precisely why people like Grassley are able to hold such a position for for 37 years.
+Currently, the U.S. Constitution requires no term limits for senators, which is precisely why people like Grassley are able to hold such a position for 37 years.
 But maybe now would be a good time to rethink this.
 While an overwhelmingly white, male, and old group of people interrogate a woman who voluntarily came forward with a harrowing story, the chasm between these senators and the people they represent becomes more than apparent.

 Of course, it would take the senators themselves to put forward new term limits, which would put them out of a job.
 So we shouldn’t expect any changes on the horizon.
 But perhaps if more new blood gets elected, we can start to work toward this small but important change.